Skip to Main Content

 What is the Special Collections Research Center (SCRC)?

-SCRC maintains and provides access to distinguished collections of rare books, manuscripts, and other archival materials within Syracuse University Libraries.
-More than 100,000 printed works and 2,000 archival collections, including important editions, manuscripts, documents, letters, diaries, drawings, photographs, and memorabilia are available to Syracuse University students, faculty, staff, and the public.
-You can find more information about us on our website!
+SCRC maintains and provides access to distinguished collections of rare books, manuscripts, and other archival materials spanning over 4,000 years - from the 21st century BCE to the 21st century CE and represent an array of subject areas relevant to Syracuse University and the region.
+Our library holds over 100,000 printed works and 4,000 archival collections, including important editions, manuscripts, documents, letters, diaries, drawings, photographs, and memorabilia are available to Syracuse University students, faculty, staff, and the public.

 How can SCRC help me?